Trump says he’s ready for rallies but details slim on health

 “I’m feeling good.
 Really good.
 I think perfect,” Trump said during a telephone interview with Fox Business, his first since he was released from a three-day hospital stay Monday.
 “I think I’m better to the point where I’d love to do a rally tonight,” Trump said.
 He added, “I don’t think I’m contagious at all.”

-The Centers for Disease Control and Prevention says individuals can discontinue isolation 10 days after the onset of symptoms, which for Trump was Oct.
-1, according to his doctors.
-Conley said that meant Trump, who has been surrounded by minimal staffing as he works out of the White House residence and the Oval Office, could return to holding events on Saturday.
+The White House provided no information to back up Trump’s claims.
+The Centers for Disease Control and Prevention says individuals can discontinue isolation 10 days after the onset of systems, which for Trump was Oct.
+1 according to his doctors, suggesting he should not return to the road until Monday.

-He added that Trump was showing no evidence of his illness progressing or adverse reactions to the aggressive course of therapy prescribed by his doctors.

-Earlier this week, the president’s doctors suggested they would work closely with military medical research facilities and other laboratories on “advanced diagnostic testing” to determine when the president was no longer contagious, but did not elaborate.

 The White House, meanwhile, continued to decline to share when Trump last tested negative for the virus — which would help pinpoint when he was infected.
 Strategic communications director Alyssa Farah said that information was Trump’s “private medical history.”